milo-dixon/milo-dixon.github.io/content/poems/beetle-on-a-board.md

 It molts without warning, hides in the dark,
 and surfaces in strange weather and stranger colors.

+My love is movement.
-My love is both movement and momentum.
+My love is momentum.
-My love is forget-me-not, even when forgotten.
+My love is ~forget-me-not~ forgotten.

 My love is memory.

 My love makes room for leaving and returning,
 for unfurled proboscis and antennae.

 My love abides by square-cube law.
 It may seem small,
-but it can lift up to 850 times its own body weight.
+but it can lift 850 times its own body weight.

 My love is chrysalis, ever evolving, yet forever unchanged.
 And parts that seem unfamiliar will eventually be the same.